 - Some pupils require a different, more sensitive approach so tell Ofsted you are taking this into consideration.

 - Make sure your behaviour policy doesn’t unintentionally discriminate against certain groups.

-An important passage from the 2006 Act states "Headteachers, proprietors and governing bodies must ensure they have a strong behaviour policy to support staff in managing behaviour, including the use of rewards and sanctions."
+An important passage from Section 89 of the Education and Inspections 2006 Act states, "Headteachers... must ensure they have a strong behaviour policy to support staff in managing behaviour, including the use of rewards and sanctions."